 This request for proposals (RFP) solicits proposals for innovative community-led projects relevant to reducing the impact of HIV/AIDS among gay men, other MSM, and/or transgender individuals.

-Using e-mail and listservs, amfAR solicited recommendations for funding priorities for the Asia-Pacific region.
-Many colleagues responded with thoughtful, informed, and clear suggestions.
-Below is a synthesis of these identified priorities, which will be used as a guide for the community-based peer review panel in making recommendations for applications to be funded by amfAR.
+The RFP process is different this year in an important way.
+Based on feedback provided by grantees, applicants and peer reviewers, regional priorities have been determined in advance of issuing the RFP by surveying a wide range of community-based colleagues with experience and expertise in the region.
+Below is a synthesis of the priorities they identified, which will be used as a guide by the community peer review panel in making recommendations for applications to be funded.
 Well-designed applications that address these priorities will be more likely to be funded by the MSM Initiative.

-Colleagues from the Asia-Pacific region suggested that the following kinds of projects be prioritized for support:
+Colleagues from Latin America suggested that the following kinds of projects be prioritized for support:

-- Direct service programs for gay men, other MSM, and transgender individuals that have clear distinctions between services for gay men and other MSM, and transgender populations; transgender populations should not be grouped together with gay men and other MSM;
+- Direct service programs for gay, other MSM and transgender individuals with clear distinctions between services for gay/MSM men and transgender individuals;

-It was recommended that projects involving the following sub-groups of gay men, other MSM, and transgender individuals should be prioritized for funding in the Asia-Pacific region:
+It was recommended that projects involving the following sub-groups of gay men, other MSM, and transgender individuals should be prioritized for funding in Latin America:

 - Transgender individuals;